foqc/gatsby-plugin-dev-community/README.md

 This small project it's a Gatsby plugin that fetches user articles from Dev.to’s `/articles?username` combined with `/articles/${id}` endpoint.

+**Note:** There is an alternative plugin called `gatsby-source-dev` that achieves the same functionality, but it has unnecessary dependencies and no updates for almost 4 years.

 ## Usage

 Install `gatsby-plugin-dev-community` in your project: